Blog

 Web

 First things first, let’s define “venture debt”.
 Venture debt refers to a loan that banks or other lenders provide to venture-backed early-stage or emerging companies.
 This type of loan can be a great way to fuel growth for a startup.
 Not only can the financing be used for working capital but also for buying inventory and equipment.
 For early-stage companies in between financing rounds like a Series A or B, it can be ideal.
 The same applies to companies that either do not have significant assets to use as collateral or don’t have positive cash flows.
+Of course, there are risks involved with venture debt.
+Providers won’t freely commit to giving this type of financing unless they get something back in the bargain.
+In the case of venture debt, the right to get paid back first plus equity or the right to buy equity in the startup is the other side of the “bargain” from the debt providers.

 Additionally, venture debt usually involves the granting of some equity upside to the lenders -- most commonly, in the form of warrants.
 While not that dilutive, it is still something startups should keep their eyes on when reviewing all their options for further funding.